Are you thinking "mobile-first" in your SEO strategy? You should, and here's why.

 And so, your SEO strategies must also focus on ensuring that any content you publish engages mobile users.

-6 Factors Crucial for Mobile SEO
+#3.
+There are 6 Factors Crucial for Mobile SEO

 Most the time these searchers have the same intent on device now given the possibilities of smart phones and improving network speeds.
 Certain factors, however, can and will affect the mobile user experience, rankings, and the search visibility.